HoGentTIN/linux-training-hogent/modules/shell_control_operators/040_shell_control_operators_practice.md

 when the `touch` failed.
 All on one command line as a normal user (not root).
 Test this line in your home directory and in `/bin/` .

-7. Execute `sleep 6`, what is this command doing ?
+7. Execute `sleep 6`, what is this command doing?

 8. Execute `sleep 200` in background (do not wait for it to finish).